Tiendil/feeds.fun/README.md

 It is free to use, and should be stable: no database resets, minimal, downtime, etc.

-Just do not forget to set up your OpenAI API key to access the full power of tags generation.
+Just do not forget to set up your OpenAI or Gemini API key to access the full power of tags generation.

 # Self-hosted version

 - Backend is accessible as [ffun](https://pypi.org/project/ffun/) package on PyPI.
 - Frontend is accessible as [feeds-fun](https://www.npmjs.com/package/feeds-fun) package on NPM.
-- Use the latest versions.
-They should be compatible with each other.
+- Use the same versions for front and back.

 Alternatively, you can install from tags in this repo.

 There are no official docker images yet.
-Feeds Fun will not dictate how to organize your infrastructure.
-There are too many variants exist of how to prepare and run containers — choose the most suitable for you.
+Feeds

 ## Configuration